 Pea Fact Sheet.
 1998.
 Purdue University.
 Covers wide range of topics such as uses, chemistry, origin, botany, field cultivation, harvesting, yields and economics germplasm and resources.

-Pulse Production Manual.
-Second Edition, April 2000.
 Saskatchewan Pulse Growers.
-“Farmer-friendly” comprehensive guide to the production of pulse crops in Saskatchewan.
+“Farmer-friendly” comprehensive website about the production of pulse crops in Saskatchewan.

 Small Scale Grain and Pulse Production.
 Information exchange on grain and pulse production for food.